You Will Say ' Hakuna Matata ' When You See The Ministerial List Of The Nominee- Daniel Bwala | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 You Will Say ‘ Hakuna Matata ‘ When You See The Ministerial List Of The Nominee- Daniel Bwala

-The spokesperson of the Peoples Democratic party, PDP presidential campaign council, Daniel Bwala has advised those waiting for the ministerial list to calm down and wait for it to be out
+Daniel Bwala, the PDP presidential campaign council’s spokesman, has urged supporters anticipating the release of the cabinet list to be calm and wait for it.

-It is no longer news that president Bola Ahmed Tinubu is yet to unveil his ministerial list since he assumed office.
-The president has gone as far appointing some crucial roles which involves the position of the Chief of staff, COF, the Secretary to the Government of the State, SSG, the National Security Advicer, NSA and has also performed an overhaul on the Chief of Staffs
+The fact that President Bola Ahmed Tinubu has not yet made public his list of ministers since taking office is no longer news.
+The post of Chief of Staff (COF), Secretary to the Government of the State (SSG), and National Security Advisor (NSA) are among the critical positions that the president has gone so far as to designate.
+The Chief of Staffs have also undergone an overhaul.

-The PDP Chieftain in a post that he put up on his verified Twitter page said that the list will surprise many people
+The list, according to The PDP Chieftain, would surprise a lot of people, he said in a tweet on his verified Twitter account.

-He said people should wait for it to be out and not be in a hurry
+According to him, people should be patient and wait for it to release.

+Please take the time to read his whole message on his Twitter profile.

 )